Smutekj/RTSEngine/README.md

 # Constrained Delaunay Triangulation (CDT)
 is an algorithm for creating triangulated meshes with edges between specified vertices.
 Implementation is not yet very optimized and is based closely on: https://doi.org/10.1016/0141-1195(87)90043-X .
 So far we can add buildings very fast, but removal is still slow because the entire mesh is reconstructed from scratch.
+If it turns out to be too hard to remove dynamically buildings without constructing them, I will just make the building destruction animations slow and dramatic so that there is enough time to create new mesh.
+Another advantage of ignoring fast removal is the fact that I can put more data in a triangle

 # Reduced Triangulation
 is a graph created from the CDT where the mesh is abstracted into "crossroads" and "corridords" (and "dead ends" but they are not important really...).